Angelcortezzz/HOA---CPE-019---CPE32S3/README.md

 # HOA---CPE-019---CPE32S3
 # Hello, I'm Angel!

-Hi everyone! 👋 I'm Angelica Cortez, but you can call me "Angel" and this is my little corner on GitHub.
+Hi everyone! 👋 I'm Angel and this is my little corner on GitHub.
 I'm working towards earning my degree program in computer engineering, and I'm excited to share some of our projects with you.

 # About Me